 Each instrument can record three channels.
 Depending on instrument health, some instruments might not record in one or more channels, or have some other type of loss of data.
-These cases are listed as -1.000 values (no data) or blank (no data); etc. Also, depending how the instruments were set up, the horizontal orthogonal directions might be NS and EW (true in nearly all instruments), but sometimes as channels 2 and 3 (90 degrees from each other).
+Also, depending how the instruments were set up, the horizontal orthogonal directions might be NS and EW (true in nearly all instruments), but sometimes as channels 2 and 3 (90 degrees from each other).
 In SERA, the data for each channel is assessed, grouped into NS, EW or Vertical bins, and then listed accordingly; missing / bad data is listed as -1.0000 (for example, instrument BK.CVS) and this data is ignored when computing maps, as well as minima and maxima.